Jun-Zhang-32108/Sentiment-Analysis/README.md

 # Sentiment Analysis on Movie Review Data
 ### Author: Jun Zhang \<jun.1.zhang@aalto.fi>

-**\# Updated on Feb 22th, 2020**
+**\# Updated on Feb 17th, 2020 - Add the support of GPT-style Transformer model**

 This repos is mainly about a simple RESTful api for sentiment analysis on movie review data.
 The api is built with **Flask**.
-Now the simple website support two different models: trigram+SVM and a [BERT](https://github.com/google-research/bert) based model which is fine-tuned on the movie review data.
-The trigram + SVM scores over 90% ACC and F1 but performs just so so on the short reviews and not well on the negation while the BERT based model scores only 88% on ACC and F1 but performs quite well on the short especially emotional reviews.
+Now the simple website support three different models: trigram+SVM , a [BERT](https://github.com/google-research/bert) based model which is fine-tuned on the movie review data and a [GPT-style](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) transformer with fine-tuning.
+The trigram + SVM scores around 90% ACC and F1 but performs just so so on the short reviews and not well on the negation while the BERT based model scores mores than 93% on ACC and F1 and performs quite well on the short especially emotional reviews.
+The GPT-style transformer model scores 92% on ACC and F1.
+The later two models both perform quite well on the ambiguous cases.
+A example can be seen from the Figure 1.
 A reasonable idea behind this is that word-embedding models like BERT can capture the deep contextual meaning of each words within each sentences while n-gram models fail to do that.

 To run the program with trigram + SVM model: